DOI-USGS/ds-pipelines-targets-3-course/responses/zz-get-reviewed.md

 Excellent, I see your code!
-Now assign `aappling-usgs` or `jread-usgs` to review your PR.
+Now assign your course contact to review your PR.
 Either they or you can merge after any comments or change requests have been resolved.

 When I see that your PR is merged, I'll also go ahead and close #{{ issue }} for you.